1. Meetings are public.

 2. Procedures during hearings.

-Under most circumstances hearings will last 20 to 30 minutes, with the appellant making the first presentation of no more than eight minutes, and then the Department making the second one, also not to exceed eight minutes.
-Neither of the opposing parties will interrupt the other during these opening statements, but BoE members may (but usually do not) ask questions.
+Under most circumstances hearings may last 20 to 30 minutes, with the appellant making the first presentation of no more than eight minutes, and then the Department making the second one, also not to exceed eight minutes.
+Neither of the opposing parties will interrupt the other during these opening statements.

 Should unusual circumstances occur, such as an unusually complex case, or a series of nearly identical cases, the BoE may adjust its schedule accordingly.
 In cases brought by the Department, or by the BoE itself, the sequence of speakers will be reversed, with the Department making the first opening statement and the last closing summary.